M-theory from the Superpoint: Background

-For $d \in \{3,4,9,10,11\}$ then then there exists a real structure $J$ on the complex Dirac representation, restricting to the Weyl representations for $d \in \{4,10\}$, hence a $\mathrm{Spin}(d-1,1)$-equivariant linear endomorphism $J : S \to S$ which squares to unity, $J^2 = +1$.
-This carves out a real representation $N := \mathrm{Eig}(J,+1)$, being the eigenspace of $J$ to eigenvalue +1, whose elements are called the \emph{Majorana spinors} inside the Dirac/Weyl representation.
-In this case the \emph{Dirac conjugate} $\psi \mapsto \psi^\dagger \Gamma_0$ on elements $\psi \in \mathbb{C}^{[d/2]}$ restricts to $N$ and is called there the \emph{Majorana conjugation} operation denoted $\overline{(-)}$.
-In terms of this matrix representation then the spinor bilinear pairing that appears in definition \ref{def:SuperMinkowski} is given by the following matrix product expression:
+For $d \in \{1,2,3,4,8,9,10,11\}$, there exists a real structure $J$ on the complex Dirac representation, restricting to the Weyl representations for $d = 2$ or $d = 10$.
+This is a $\mathrm{Spin}(d-1,1)$-equivariant antilinear endomorphism $J \maps S \to S$ which squares to the identity: $J^2 = +1$.
+It carves out a real representation called the \emph{Majorana representation} $N := \mathrm{Eig}(J,+1)$, the eigenspace of $J$ of eigenvalue +1, whose elements are called the \emph{Majorana spinors}.
+In this case the \emph{Dirac conjugation} $\psi \mapsto \psi^\dagger \Gamma_0$ on elements $\psi \in \mathbb{C}^{2^\nu}$ restricts to $N$ and is called the \emph{Majorana conjugation}.
+We write it as simply $\psi \mapsto \overline{\psi}$.
+In terms of this matrix representation then the spinor bilinear pairing that appears in Definition \ref{def:SuperMinkowski} is given by the following matrix product expression:

-Similarly, for $d \in \{5,6,7\}$ then there exists a quaternionic structure on the Dirac representation, hence an endomorphism $\tilde J$ as above which however squares to minus the identity, $\tilde J^2 = -1$.
+Similarly, for $d \in \{5,6,7\}$ there exists a quaternionic structure on the Dirac representation.
+This is a $\Spin(d-1,1)$-equivariant antilinear endomorphism $\tilde J$ which squares to minus the identity, $\tilde J^2 = -1$.
 It follows that

 is a real structure on the direct sum of the Dirac representation with itself.
-Hence as before $N := \mathrm{Eig}(J,+1)$ is a real sub-representation, called the representation of \emph{symplectic Majorana spinors}.
-For these the spinor-to-vector bilinear pairing is again of the above form \end{example}
+Hence as before $N := \mathrm{Eig}(J,+1)$ is a real subrepresentation, called the \emph{symplectic Majorana representation}.
+The spinor-to-vector bilinear pairing for symplectic Majorana spinors is similar to the case of Majorana spinors. \end{example}